edgarshurtado/img-slider/README.md

-# seed-element
+# img-slider

-An element providing a starting point for your own reusable Polymer elements.
+An image slider element which receives the images urls through an array.

 ## Dependencies